What is the Job Outlook for Organizational Psychology?

 Wage Potential for I-O Psychologists

-According to a BLS survey on wages for social occupations, such as sociologists, historians, economists, market research analysts and clinical/school psychologists, I-O psychologists earned the highest mean wages.
-As of a May 2017, organizational psychologists earned an average annual wage of 102,530 with wages ranging from $50,730 to $184,520.
+According to a BLS survey on wages for social occupations, such as sociologists, historians, economists, market research analysts, and clinical/school psychologists, I-O psychologists earned the highest mean wages.
+As of May 2017, organizational psychologists earned an average annual wage of 102,530 with wages ranging from $50,730 to $184,520.
 The five top-paying states for I-O psychologists were Virginia, New Jersey, Pennsylvania, Florida, and Massachusetts.

 The above-mentioned wage numbers for those who work in industrial psychology provide a solid idea as to what these professionals can earn, but the ability to make even more doesn’t necessarily stop there.
 One great way to make beyond the expected wage numbers here is through consultation work.
 With reasonable experience, IO psychologists can often be very successful in setting up their own consultation business.
 In this setting, they work strictly for themselves with all, ultimate profit going directly to them.

 In some other cases, these professionals have been seen using their unique set of skills to move into higher levels of corporate management in some organizations.
 An IO psychologist who works their way into a job as a director of human resources, a development manager or a chief officer position of some kind can make substantially more than the traditional IO psychologist while still employing many of their native skills on a day-to-day basis.
 These are just some examples of the many possible ways in which today’s IO pro can branch out and earn even more.

 For those interested in learning even more about the IO psychology profession, associated industry demand info, professional networking info, or anything else related to the practice today, there are a number of excellent resources in IO psychology with which one can followup further.
 The following three resources are among the most reputable and representative of the industry right now.